tail

 Print a specific count of bytes from the end of a given file:

-Show last 'num' lines in 'file' and refresh every 'n' seconds:
+Show last count lines in a file and refresh every seconds seconds:

 The examples are provided by the tldr-pages project under the CC BY 4.0 License.